brave/qa-resources/README.md

    - Open a Terminal and type: `pip3 install PyGithub` Then select Enter/Return.</p>
    - FYI - You can get information on this pygithub package here: http://pygithub.readthedocs.io/en/latest/introduction.html <br />and the main library of packages can be found here: https://pypi.python.org/pypi </p></li>
   <li><p>In the qa-resources folder, create a file called <code>github.secret</code>.
 To do this in your Terminal session change directory to qa-resources if you are not already inside the directory.
-Then type `touch github.secret` and select Enter/Return.</p></li>
+Then type <code>touch github.secret</code> and select Enter/Return.</p></li>
   <li><p>Next, you have to create a github key.

    - Login to your github account and navigate to https://github.com/settings/profile</p>
    - Open new tab and navigate to https://github.com/settings/tokens </p>
-   - Click on Generate new token** button.
+   - Click on **Generate new token** button.
 Give the token a meaningful name and select the checkboxes below for your token.</p>
    - Select ‘Generate token’ button.
 Your token is now generated, it looks similar to an SHA.
 Copy the token.
 Do not exit this page yet.</p>
 <li><p>Add this token to your github.secret file.